 Best Cycling Routes in Lanzarote

-Lanzarote is often likened to a moonscape.
-Barren, rugged and rocky, the island is peppered with large tarmac roads spearing between valleys that are perfect for cycling.
-In contrast to Lanzarote’s Canary Island cousins such as Tenerife, there are less long continuous climbs.
+In contrast to Lanzarote’s Canary Island cousins such as Tenerife and Gran Canaria there are less long continuous climbs.
 In fact the ascent of Mt Teide in Tenerife is nothing but 1 long continuous climb whilst you will also spend hours in the saddle climbing in the Masca Valley.
 Lanzarote is different.
 The lack of 1 dominant volcano doesn’t mean no climbing, it just means more undulating roads, faster routes and a much more varied type of cycling.
 Read on to discover 4 of the best cycling routes in Lanzarote to inspire your next cycling adventure.

-Make an Enquiry
+Make An Enquiry

-Lanzarote’s less mountainous terrain means that the longest unbroken climb is 10km, topping out at a height of just 580m.
+Lanzarote’s less mountainous less mountainous terrain means that the longest unbroken climb is 10km, topping out at a height of just 580m.
 By contrast Mt Teide tops out at over 2,500m.
 We’re talking about Tabayesco, an essential cycling route in Lanzarote that you cannot miss.
 The climb begins as you take a left off the LZ-1 road onto the LZ-207 but we actually recommend riding the small gravel road next to the LZ1 as it’s far more cycling friendly, and then head to the climb on that track.
 It’s not ideal and can only be ridden with fully pumped tyres (!) but it’s a way of accessing the climb from the east without using the main road.
 Coming from the west, there’s no such issue.

 Once you’re on the road, the gradient kicks in (average of 5%) and you’re pedalling over the Tabayesco Valley.
 If you look back you’ll see the jagged coastline merging with whitewashed houses and the earthy hillside.
-Although keep your eyes on the road, as there will be switchbacks to the summit!
+Although keep your eyes on the road, as there will be switchbacks to the summit.

 Make your way to Tabayesco from Puerto del Carmen, passing through Tias, Masdache and Teguise, which used to be the capital.
 En route, you’ll have the chance to roam through coastal villages, aloe vera fields and gardens filled with cacti.
 The LZ-30 road takes you there and back for the middle chunk, with an expansive valley peeling away either side.